-Some refer to them as the “molecule of life” for without them we would also suffer critical cellular dysfunction and with that enormous health consequences.
+Some refer to phospholipids as the “molecule of life”, as without them, we would suffer critical cellular dysfunction and, with that, enormous health consequences.

-Omega-3s are also proving to be just as important, with recent research proving that a relative deficiency could increase the risk of heart attack nearly 10-fold in those with the lowest levels.
-So where can you find both phospholipids AND omega-3s?
+Omega-3s are proving to be just as important, with recent research proving that a relative deficiency could increase the risk of heart attack nearly 10-fold in those with the lowest levels.
+So where can you find both phospholipids and omega-3s?
 Only in a few places: fatty fish like Atlantic Salmon and Herring, and Krill Oil.

-In the wild Atlantic Salmon its omega-3s are delivered in a mix of phospholipids and triglycerides.
+In wild Atlantic Salmon its omega-3s are delivered in a mix of phospholipids and triglycerides.
 The same is also true for krill oil.

 In krill oil, for example, the majority of the EPA and DHA omega-3s are bound to phospholipids.
 In contrast, other marine oil omega-3s have EPA and DHA bound to triglycerides, the form of fats the body uses for energy — a form that is also stored as body fat for future energy needs.